 Does insurance pay for hearing aids?

 All insurance is different.
 Some insurances will pay part or all the cost for hearing aids.
 What your insurance will pay depends on the individual policy.
+In attempt to serve all patients, we work with most insurance companies, the Iron Mountain VA and Michigan Rehab Services.
 We encourage you to call your insurance company to see what their policy is.

 Do I need a referral from my doctor?

 Yes.
 Most insurances, including Medicare, require a physician referral for a hearing test.

 What if I don’t have a physician referral?

 We can still schedule you for a hearing test.
 The patient will be charged directly for the appointment.

 Will I be charged to have my hearing aids cleaned?
 Do I need an appointment?